 You can “Stop Aquatic Hitchhikers” by following these tips for preventing the transportation of aquatic invasive species:

-- Whether you have obtained bait at a store or from another body of water, do not release unused bait into the waters you are fishing.
+Whether you have obtained bait at a store or from another body of water, do not release unused bait into the waters you are fishing.
 If you do not plan to use the bait in the future, dump the bait in a trashcan or on the land, far enough away from the water that it cannot impact this resource.
-Also, be aware of any bait regulations, because in some waters, it is illegal to use live bait
+Also, be aware of bait regulations, because in Texas it is illegal to transport live bait from waters where invasive carp have been found.

-- Don't release aquarium fish of any kind into a natural body of water.
+Don't release aquarium fish, other animals, or plants of any kind into a natural body of water.
 Some ornamental fish can and have established themselves in the wild and have a negative impact on native species.
+Lionfish and the algae eater, Plecostomus, are examples.
+Check out "Never Dump Your Aquarium" for additional information.

 Travelers, Hikers, Bikers, Birders, and Campers